rahe-par/Ticket_Classifier/README.md

 The fine-tuned DistilBERT model achieved a final Test Accuracy of 55.82%.

 This project is for educational purposes as part of the GUVI Artificial Intelligence and Machine Learning program.
-Generated Reply (from Gemini): "Hello, Thank you for reaching out to us.
-We're sorry to hear you're having trouble accessing your course materials.
-We've received your ticket and have forwarded it to our education support team who will be able to assist you with this.
-Someone will be in touch with you shortly.
-Thank you for your patience."

-ure more nuances in the text, potentially improving differentiation between overlapping classes, albeit at a higher computational cost.